Underrated sci-fi shooter is back from the dead

-The 4V1 monster-hunting madness of Evolve has been given a new lease of life since 2K brought peer-to-peer and matchmaking back.
+The 4v1 monster-hunting madness of Evolve has been given a new lease of life since 2K brought peer-to-peer servers and matchmaking back.

-Until recently, the only way to play the de-listed Steam game (opens in new tab) was peer-to-peer.
+Until recently, the only way to play the de-listed Steam game (opens in new tab) was through peer-to-peer servers.
 But a few months ago, it stopped working.
-Players speculated it was due to a platform update and a bunch of Discord admins reached out to publisher 2K to get it sorted (you can read about the sage on Reddit (opens in new tab)).
+Players speculated it was due to a platform update, and a bunch of Discord admins reached out to publisher 2K to get it sorted (you can read about that saga on Reddit (opens in new tab)).
 Long story short, Evolve Legacy's peer-to-peer servers were reinstated.
 But to our collective surprise, both peer-to-peer, and matchmaking for Evolve Stage 2 were also resuscitated.
 And player numbers on Steam have surged since then.

 Left for dead